ArunRamakani/network-international-assesment/README.md

 # Solution Approach

-## Transmitting Large Data Sets Secure
+## Transmitting Large Data Sets

-Transmitting large data sets secure over the wires has its one challenges.
+Transmitting large data sets over the wires has its one challenges.
 I am trying to capture as some of the important constraints here

 1) Network latency
 2) Long-running connections and connection drop